-Let’s begin in God’s word and its warning to those in the sin of drunkenness.
+Let’s begin in God’s word and its warning to those in the sins of drunkenness or addiction.
 We read in Galatians 5:19-21, “Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, orgies, and things like these.
-I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God”.Drunkenness, or alcoholism as it is now called is sin - not a disease - sin.
-And those who are in sin will not inherit the kingdom of God.
-And if you think this doesn’t apply to you because you’re a drug addict - you’re wrong because sorcery is also included in this list of sins.
-The greek word for sorcery is pharmakeia - yep, that’s where the word pharmacy comes from.
-Sorcery refers to drug use.
-So according to the Bible, both alcoholism and addiction are sin - not disease.
+I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God."
+Based on these scriptures, drunkenness (alcoholism) is a sin - not a disease as it is commonly referred to by the secular recovery industry.
+Those who are in sin will not inherit the kingdom of God.
+This also applies to drug addiction - sorcery is also included in this list of sins.
+The Greek word for sorcery is pharmakeia from which the word pharmaceutical derives.
+Sorcery refers to illicit drug use.
+According to the Bible, both alcoholism and addiction are sin - not disease.

 Those that are in sin are dead.
 Does that seem harsh?
 Again, what does God’s word say about it?
 The apostle Paul tells us in Ephesians 2:1-3, “And you were dead in the trespasses and sins in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience-- among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind”.
 Notice that Paul writes in the past tense here, because he is writing to Christian believers who have been saved and set free from sin and death and raised up to life in Jesus Christ.